MacCassidy/Photogur/README.md

-My app for Wyncode homework week5.
+One of my Wyncode homework apps, just a simple image board app.